Moffein/Starstorm2Unofficial/Starstorm 2/Starstorm2Release/README.md

 		- Removed cooldown reduction on block.

 	- Shock Core
+		- Reduced damage from 800%-1600% -> 600%-1200%
 		- Reduced cooldown from 12s -> 7s
 		- Moved to Secondary slot so that there's an option for people who don't want to use the shield.
 		- Disabled self-knockback.
+		- Can now instantly fire your primary after releasing the button.

 	- Recall
 		- Reduced cooldown from 12s -> 10s